 Creating an Account

-You can find your number of Miles run and your personal CT Volume on your profile under 'Transcriptions'
+You can find your Miles and Total Characters on your profile under 'Transcriptions'

 *Points by transcribing and editing:

 To ensure our point system is fair, and that users are merited by their real volume of work, Miles for transcribing and editing are given in relation to how much you have actually written.
-These points are awarded according to the total characters transcribed (CT) you have transcribed in your overall history, regardless of how many items you have worked on.
-Your CT Volume is calculated by the accumulative number of characters from each of your saved transcriptions and edits.
+These points are awarded according to the Total Characters you have transcribed in your overall history, regardless of how many items you have worked on.
+Your Total Characters are calculated by the accumulative number of characters from each of your saved transcriptions and edits.
 Formatting and spaces do not count as part of your total characters.
 In addition, no Miles are awarded for the use of special tools, such as geotags, comments and descriptions.

-Each time you write a transcription and save your work, the amount of characters you have transcribed are automatically added to your CT.
-You are awarded a certain amount of Miles once you have reached the required CT.
+Each time you write a transcription and save your work, the amount of characters you have transcribed are automatically added to your Total Characters.
+You reach a certain distance (No. of Miles) once you have reached the according Total Characters Milestone.

-- When you have just started transcribing, and have written and saved a transcription of 250 characters, you are awarded 1 Mile.
-Because you had prior only 1 Mile (for creating an account), your TNC Volume becomes 2.
+- When you have just started transcribing and have written and saved a transcription of 250 characters, you are awarded 1 Mile.
+Because you had prior only 1 Mile (for creating an account), your Total Characters become 2.

-- If you already have, let’s say, 22 Miles and 7200 CT, and you have just completed (and saved) a transcription of 300 characters, you reach a CT Volume of 7500 characters and are rewarded with 15 Miles, giving you a total of 36.
+- If you already have, let’s say, 22 Miles and 7200 Total Characters, and you have just written (and saved) a transcription of 300 characters, you reach the 7,500 Total Characters Milestone and reach the distance 15 Miles.
+This gives you a total of 16 Miles, including the one Mile you initially received from creating an account.
 Additionally, because you have now made it past 25 Miles, you level up to Runner, which unlocks new capabilities for transcribing.